I-9 forms do not have to be filled out on applicants, just on newly-hired employees.

 If a new hire shows the documentation listed on the form, the I-9 requirements are satisfied; the employer should not make the mistake of requiring documentation above and beyond what is shown on the I-9 form (what the government calls "document abuse").

 "Providing a Social Security number on Form I-9 is voluntary for all employees unless you are an employer participating in the USCIS E-Verify program.
 Providing an e-mail address or telephone number is voluntary. ...
 You may not ask an employee to provide you a specific document with his or her Social Security number on it.
 To do so may constitute unlawful discrimination."
-(See USCIS Publication M-274, I-9 Handbook for Employers, page 3 - http://www.uscis.gov/files/form/m-274.pdf).
+(See USCIS Publication M-274, I-9 Handbook for Employers, Section 3.0 - https://www.uscis.gov/i-9-central/handbook-employers-m-274).

 If the employer makes copies of the documents shown by the employee, it should keep them in a separate I-9 file in case of a CIS (formerly known as INS) audit.